isomerpages/mlaw-corp/_covid19/02-H-Construction.md

 * To qualify for the relief, you need to first **serve a Notification for Relief** on the other party to the contract, using the form at this [link (SingPass)](https://go.gov.sg/notification-for-relief-singpass){:target="_blank"} or this [link (CorpPass)](https://go.gov.sg/notification-for-relief-corppass){:target="_blank"}.

-* Once the Notification for Relief has been served on the other party to the contract, the reliefs in (b) will apply.
+* Once the Notification for Relief has been served on the other party to the contract, the reliefs in FAQ (2) will apply.